Second Interview Tips

 What is usually asked in second interviews?

-During a second interview, interviewers will typically ask questions that are related to necessary experience and on the job knowledge, so that they can understand whether or not you would be able to successfully complete the day to day tasks that are required of the position.
+During a second interview, interviewers will typically ask questions that are related to necessary experience and on-the-job knowledge, so that they can understand whether or not you would be able to successfully complete the day-to-day tasks that are required of the position.
 The types of questions are more specific than most of those that would be asked during a first interview.
 If you have a current job that is relevant you can use this recent experience to really show how you would handle this position.
+If you haven’t already been asked, be sure to prepare an answer for your prospective employer when they ask about your salary expectations

 Are second interviews harder?